openvinotoolkit/openvino/docs/OV_Runtime_UG/Python_API_exclusives.md

 ## Easier model compilation

-`CompiledModel` can be easily created with helper method.
+`CompiledModel` can be easily created with the helper method.
 It hides `Core` creation and applies `AUTO` device by default.

 @sphinxdirective